vinhill/TTTStats/README.md

 ### Custom Output Generator

-To generate the statistics you need to add the file sv_custom_print.lua to the following folder:
+To generate the statistics you need to add the file sv_custom_console_print.lua to the following folder:

 ...\steamapps\common\GarrysMod\garrysmod\lua\autorun\server